Sol C. Siegel: MGM

 In 1956, Siegel joined Metro-Goldwyn-Mayer.
 Towards the end of the year, Dore Schary was fired as head of production and Siegel was rumoured to be given his job.
 However Ben Thau got the job and Siegel remained a producer, making Les Girls, Man on Fire, Merry Andrew, and Some Came Running.

 Siegel was appointed head of studio operations at MGM for three years in April 1958.
 The following month he was appointed vice president in charge of production.
 By this stage, the studio had already greenlit a number of movies that would go on to be major successes, including Ben-Hur and North by Northwest.
+As part of the deal, MGM bought Siegel's company for over $1 million.

 During Siegel's time, MGM produced the major Cinerama epic How the West Was Won.
 He was also the subject of an extortion attempt.

-The success of Ben-Hur encouraged Siegel to authorise a series of remakes at MGM such as Cimarron, Four Horsemen of the Apocalypse, and Mutiny on the Bounty.
-All these films lost money for the studio.
-This — along with a number of other box office failures — led to him being replaced as head of production in January 1962 by Robert M. Weitman.
+The success of Ben-Hur encouraged Siegel to authorize a series of remakes at MGM such as Cimarron, Four Horsemen of the Apocalypse, and Mutiny on the Bounty.
+The idea was to re-release these films every seven years, the way MGM did with Gone with the Wind.

+In August 1961 Siegel said his formula at MGM was "old hands plus young faces".
+His key producers at the studio around this time were John Houseman, Arthur Freed, Joseph Pasternak, Pandro Berman and Laurence Weingarten.
+The following month Siegel announced MGM was "in its strongest position in history from the standpoint of big scale product" adding "it has taken us several years to attain this momentum."
+Sixteen films were completed and ready for distribution, including King of Kings and Four Horsemen of the Apocalypse, along with Bridge to the Sun, Thunder of Drums, Bachelor in Paradise and Light in the Piazza.
+Filming was taking place on Mutiny on the Bounty, How the West Was Won, The Wonderful World of the Brothers Grimm, Sweet Bird of Youth, A Very Private Affair, I Thank a Fool, All Fall Down and The Horizontal Lieutenant.
+Filming was about to start on Billy Rose's Jumbo, Two Weeks in Another Town, and Swordsman of Siena, and projects planned (not all of which were ultimately filmed) included Boys' Night Out, Damon and Pythias, Seven Seas to Calais, Rififi in Tokyo, The Tartars, Period of Adjustment, The Travels of Jaimie McPheeters (which became a TV series), The Rise and Fall of the Third Reich (eventually adapted for TV), The Prize, The Courtship of Eddie's Father, George Bradshaw's It's Only a Paper Moon, Over the Rainbow, Guns in the Afternoon (released as Ride the High Country), Peter Matthiessen's Raditzer, Rona Jaffe's Away from Home, John Steinbeck's Winter of Our Discontent, Franz Werfel's The Forty Days of Musa Dagh and a sequel to Seven Brides for Seven Brothers.